developerasun/myDocumentBox-tool/myJavascript/myReact/readme.md

     const [count, setCount] = useState(0)
     useEffect(()=>{
         console.log(`${count} is increased by 1`)
     }, [count]) // [count] is a dependency of useEffect.
 If dependency given, useEffect would run only in the case of the dependency.
-If given emtpy array as a dependency, it will re-render at first time. handleClick(
+If given emtpy array as a dependency, it will re-render at first time(initial render). handleClick(
         setCount(count + 1) //
     )